It seems lately that a lot of people who want a children’s picture book ghostwritten for them aren’t quite sure what they’re getting for their money.

 – You can also find freelancers to format your book

-Once you have the print-ready file, you can upload it to sites like Smashwords, Amazon (for print), Amazon KDP, Createspace (for print) for publication and distribution.
+Once you have the print-ready files, you can upload them to sites like Amazon KDP and IngramSpark for publication and distribution.

 Picture Books – Story or Illustrations, Which Comes First?